ademola-raimi/newsletter/readme.md

 	"token":"eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJEXXXXXXXXX"
 }
 ```
 Email and password are also required fields like in the Register endpoint.
 Email must be a valid email address.
-The token should be copied some where safe as it will be use as header for authorization of some of the endpoints.
+The token should be copied somewhere safe as it will be used as the header for authorization of some of the endpoints.

 ### Newsletter
-A user needs to  be registered in the platform in order to create a newsletter and also have to be an admin user.
+In order to create a newsletter on this platform, a user needs to be registered and has to be authorized as an admin user.
 To create a newsletter, send post request to `POST api/v1/newsletter` with the following payload:
 ```
 {
 	"title": "title of newsletter",